 I think it was through The 100 Easy Lesson reading book.
 It covered many sight words calling them “funny words”.
 Others he may have just learned through reading and being read to.

-Many other sight words can can actually be sounded out rather than memorized if you recognize the letter pattern.
+Many other sight words can actually be sounded out rather than memorized if you recognize the letter pattern.
 For instance, “like” “little” and “long” all have sound combinations that are taught in 100 Easy Lessons.

-How we teach the bible
+How we teach the bible in kindergarten

 If you aren’t familiar with a “morning basket”, (which can be used at any time of the day), it’s basically a literal basket with a few books or activities you want to read to the whole family at once.